Undergraduate

 Photography student being interviewed

 You don’t have to schedule an appointment with your course leader.
 They're approachable.
-If you want to speak to someone three’s going to be someone available to speak to.
+If you want to speak to someone there’s going to be someone available to speak to.
 Because of that, when you hand in your work, you get a lot of direct feedback.
 And it’s feedback that you can then follow up on - it’s really good for growth here.

 Lewis Sayce, Photography